MooersLab/jupyterlabcctbxsnips/README.md

 **Node.js** can be downloaded from the developer's site, or it can be installed with a package manager.
 It needs to be more recent than version 10.0.0

+Shortly, I will make available a new variant of the library that can run in JupyterLab.

 <a id="configuration-setup"><h2>Configuration Setup</h2></a>